nodejs/build/README.md

 This repository contains information used to set up and maintain the various pieces of Node.js Foundation infrastructure managed by the Build Working Group.
 It is intended to be open and transparent, if you see any relevant information missing please open an issue.
-If you are interested in joining check out [this][Joining the Build WG].
+If you are interested in joining, please read [access.md][] to understand the process and reasoning we use for granting access to the resources we manage.

 ## Build WG Members